mteam88/mteam88.github.io/src/content/blog/mev-isnt-as-competitive-as-you-think.md

 ## Table of Contents

 ## Introduction
 Maximum Extractable Value (MEV) has garnered significant attention in the blockchain space, with general opinion being that it's an intensely competitive field.
 However, this perception may not be entirely accurate.
-In this post, we'll explore why the level of competition in MEV extraction may not be as intense as some perceive it to be and discuss the factors that contribute to this reality.
-We will also zoom in on the differences between short tail MEV and long tail MEV and how these differences affect competition.
+In this post, I'll explore why the level of competition in MEV extraction may not be as intense as some perceive it to be and discuss the factors that contribute to this reality.
+I will also explain the differences between short tail MEV and long tail MEV and how these differences affect competition.

 ## What does MEV competition look like?
 On Ethereum, MEV competition is primarily between searchers.
 Let's begin with some of the differences between different categories of MEV: